Electric Cars

 Interior of the Volkswagen ID.4Interior of the Volkswagen ID.4Volkswagen

-For an extra $10,000 Tesla offers what it calls Full Self-Driving Capabilities.
+For an extra $10,000, Tesla offers what it calls Full Self-Driving Capabilities.
 As of April 2021 this includes automatic lane changing on the highway, automated parking, summon (where the car drives itself unoccupied across parking lots to your location), and the ability to read traffic lights.
 Tesla says automated steering on city streets will be available later in 2021.

 Volkswagen includes its IQ.Drive system with the ID.4.
 This features automated steering to keep your vehicle in its lane when traveling above 37mph, autonomous emergency braking and pedestrian monitoring, adaptive cruise control to keep you at a safe distance from the vehicle ahead, and Travel Assist, which is a hands-on, semi-autonomous driving assistant similar to Autopilot.
-Unlike Tesla, Volkswagen is not yet selling software that claims to eventually offer a fully autonomous driving experience.
+Unlike Tesla, Volkswagen is not yet selling software that claims to offer a fully autonomous driving experience eventually.

 Tesla Model Y vs Volkswagen ID.4: Price

-The Model Y is currently priced from $48,990 for the Long Range and $59,490 for the Performance.
+The Model Y is priced from $48,990 for the Long Range to $59,490 for the Performance.
 The Volkswagen ID.4 is priced from $39,995 for the Pro version, rising to $44,495 for the better-equipped Pro S model.
-The aforementioned dual-motor configuration adds an extra $3,680 when it arrives in the fall of 2021.
+The dual-motor configuration adds an extra $3,680 when it arrives in the fall of 2021.

 Like GearBrain on Facebook